 Now you’re tired of pretending to be fine.
 Exhausted from making jokes and coming up with 'interesting' things to say to make yourself appear normal.

 The happy image you have maintained makes you feel so fake and artificial that you yearn to be alone all the time.
 Hence you are never living life but always only surviving.

-This is how meta-cognitive lie no.5 places you under massive pressure.
+This is how meta-cognitive lie no.5 places you under constant tension.
 Enough pressure to make you lose the will to live.

 And that is why you’ve got to…

-As you can see, because of meta-cognition, depression can easily become a cancer that warps your thinking.
+As you can see, because of meta-cognition, depression can easily become a cancer that warps your thinking with cognitive distortions.
 Slowly spreading itself out into crucial areas of your life.